 When you’re on the zip-line course, pay attention.
 Follow rules on any signage, and listen to the staff’s instructions.
 Keep your safety gear on at all times.
 And if you ever have any concerns about the zip-line course, mention them to the staff.

-All of that being said, zip-lining is an extremely popular activity.
+All of that being said, zip-lining is an extremely popular outdoor activity.
 Tens of thousands of people have a safe experience on zip lines every year.
 Do your due diligence, follow directions, and you’ll likely be fine.

 2. How Scary Is Zip-Lining?

 As someone who has tried 20 or so zip lines around the world, I’ll be honest: It’s scary.
 Not terrifying, but zip lines will definitely make your heart pound.
-The scariest part of riding a zip line is jumping off the platform.
+The scariest part of ziplining is jumping off the platform.
 You have to fight your natural instincts and put trust in your guides and gear to finally make that jump — but it’s worth it.
 You’ll feel completely free as you defy gravity and zoom over the trees, the wind blowing in your hair and your feet dangling below.
 You’ll find the experience so exhilarating that you’ll want to clip into the next zip line and take off again as soon as you finish your first ride.

 3. What’s The Weight Limit For Zip-Lining?

 It’s common for zip-line operators to boast that their equipment is capable of holding a truck.
 However, their zip lines usually still come with weight restrictions in order to protect guests.
-A rider who’s too light might inadvertently stop in the middle of the zip line, making for a less than optimal experience.
+A rider who’s too light might inadvertently stop in the middle of the zip line, making for a less-than-optimal experience.
 Riders who are too heavy may hit the landing platform too quickly, which could potentially cause injuries.

 Generally speaking, zip-line riders should be between 60 and 275 pounds.
 Some courses have limits on waist circumference as well.
 Ask your operator about his or her course’s specific restrictions.